WorldWindEarth/WorldWindEarth.github.io/README.md

 ---

-# WorldWindJS Library
+# **WorldWindJS Library**

 [__WorldWindJS__](https://github.com/WorldWindEarth/worldwindjs) is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA (with contributions from ESA).
 This fork provides a release channel for builds based on the latest fixes and features from the WebWorldWind develop branch integrated with several enhancements from the WorldWind community.
+WorldWindJS is a drop-in replacement for the NASA Web WorldWind library.

 WorldWindJS releases can be downloaded from [GitHub](https://github.com/WorldWindEarth/worldwindjs/releases) or from [npm](https://www.npmjs.com/package/worldwindjs).
 Of course, you can fork or clone this